 We have experienced rapid growth and demand for our service since inception.
-The growth and expansion of our business and product offerings and the increase in full-time employees place a significant strain on our management, operational and financial resources.
-This growth and expansion create significant challenges for our management, including managing multiple relationships with Pinners, advertisers, technology licensors and other third parties.
+The growth and expansion of our business and product offerings and the increase in full-time employees place significant challenges on our management, operational and financial resources, including managing multiple relationships with Pinners, advertisers, technology licensors and other third parties.
 If we continue to grow our operations or the number of our third-party relationships, our technology systems, procedures or internal controls may not be adequate.

-We expect headcount growth to continue for the foreseeable future.
-As our organization continues to grow and we are required to implement more complex organizational management structures, we may also find it increasingly difficult to maintain the benefits of our corporate culture, including our ability to quickly develop and launch new and innovative products.
-Although our principal offices are located in San Francisco, California, we have many offices, both domestic and abroad.
-This structure may increase these risks and make it more challenging to foster our culture and adequately oversee employees and business functions.
-This could harm our business, revenue and financial results.
+As our organization continues to grow in number of employees and offices and we are required to implement more complex organizational management structures, we may also find it increasingly difficult to preserve our corporate culture, including our ability to quickly develop and launch new and innovative products and adequately oversee employees and business functions.
+This is particularly true in recent times where we have shut down all our offices (including our headquarters) in connection with the recent COVID-19 pandemic and our entire workforce is remote.
+Our inability to effectively manage growth of our organization may harm our business, revenue and financial results.